 The Issuer considers food safety a top priority and dedicates substantial resources toward ensuring that customers enjoy high-quality, safe products.
 However, food tampering, employee hygiene and cleanliness failures or improper employee conduct at the Issuer's business could lead to product liability or other claims.
-Instances of food-borne illnesses, whether real or perceived, and whether at the Issuer's store or those of competitors, could harm customers and otherwise result in negative publicity about the Issuer or the products the Issuer serves, which could adversely affect revenue.
-If customers become ill from food-borne illnesses, the Issuer could be forced to temporarily close.
-In addition, the Issuer may have different or additional competitors for intended customers as a result of such changes and may not be able to compete successfully against those competitors.
+Instances of food-borne illnesses, whether real or perceived, and whether at the Issuer, its vendors or those of competitors, could harm customers and otherwise result in negative publicity about the Issuer or the products the Issuer serves, which could adversely affect revenue.
+If customers become ill from food-borne illnesses, the applicable vendor and even the Issuer could be forced to temporarily close.
 Food safety concerns may also adversely affect the price and availability of those affected ingredients and cause customers to shift their preferences.
 A decrease in customer traffic as a result of these health concerns or negative publicity, or as a result of a change in menu or customer experience or a temporary closure of the store, could materially and adversely impact the business's financial condition and results of operations.